see our OAKENSHAW layout at the Severn Valley Railway on 8th & 9th April 2017

 When the Redditch Railway was constructed the Redditch to Barnt Green line in the 1850's it was built to double track standards in that all cuttings and embankments were made wide enough for two tracks as are all bridges over the railway.
 However many of the bridges under the railway are only built to single track standards including the bridge over The Worcester & Birmingham Canal at Alvechurch and the bridge over Windsor Road in Redditch.
 The brick parapets on both bridges are wide enough to take two tracks if the girder work carrying the rail line were to be extended.
 During the Second World War serous consideration was given to doubling the line as an alternative to the mainline through Bromsgrove and because a new factory for High Duty Alloys Ltd was constructed beside the rail line at Redditch.
 The factory was located with the idea to provide a siding to transport the castings they make for the aircraft industry.
 This plan for the siding and double track came to nothing.

-The current provisional timeline for the project is :
+The timeline for the project was :

 Autumn 2011 - First round of public consultation

-Spring 2012 - Further consultation
+Spring 2012 - Further consultation was undertaken

 Autumn / Winter 2012 - On 4 September 2012 plans for the project were submitted to the Planning Inspectorate for the necessary powers to deliver the scheme.
-On 2 October 2012 the scheme was accepted for review, and is now undergoing examination.

-Autumn / Winter 2013 - Construction starts
+Autumn / Winter 2013 - Construction started

 During April 2011 it was announced that Siemens would construct a further 20 Class 350 EMUs.
 10 are to be allocated to the London Midland franchise.
 These new units will enable 3 additional Class 323s to be allocated to the cross city line giving enough units to run a 20 minute frequency train service to Redditch and also run a 20 minute frequency extending the remainder of the cross city services from Longbridge to Bromsgrove once the line from Barnt Green to Bromsgrove is electrified and a new station is built at Bromsgrove